icdevs/Icdevs_mainsite/_posts/2025-02-14- Admin Bounty - Gitcoin.md

 ## Bounty Details

-* Bounty Amount: $3,000 USD of ICP at award date - $3,000 USD of ICP Match Available
+* Bounty Amount: $25 USD of ICP at award date per entry + $75 USD of ICP per entry when bounty is completed via gitcoin.
-* ICDevs.org DFINITY Foundation Grant Match Available: $3,000 USD of ICP at award time - (For every ICP sent to 25be490ab9521ab06c8fb5456a1f376e71204aa565513391322b59b0177aea38, ICDevs.org will add $40 USD of ICP at award date to the bounty, up to the first 75 ICP donated, After 75 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
 * Project Type: Individual
-* Opened: 02/01/2023
+* Opened: 01/09/2023
-* Time Commitment: Days
+* Time Commitment: Less than a day
-* Project Type: Library
+* Project Type: Admin
-* Experience Type: Beginner - Motoko;
+* Experience Type: Beginner - Gitcoin;

 ## Description

-ICDevs.org has funded the ICRC-1 motoko library at https://github.com/NatLabs/icrc1.
-It is now time to add the ICRC-2(approval workflow) and ICRC-3(ledger and block query functionality).
-These are still subject to approval by the working group, but work can begin now.

-This bounty gives the opportunity to

-* learn about Motoko
-* learn about ICRC-2 and ICRC-3
+The assigned admin will be paid $25/bounty to enter the open bounty in to gitcoin in an attractive and informational format.
+The assigned admin will receive an additional $75/bounty if the item is accepted and executed via gitcoin.

-* learn about ICRC-1
+* learn about gitcoin
+* connect with the ethereum and IC communities

 ## To apply for this bounty you should:

-* Include links to previous work writing tutorials and any other open-source contributions(ie. your github).
 * Include a brief overview of how you will complete the task.
 This can include things like which dependencies you will use, how you will make it self-contained, the sacrifices you would have to make to achieve that, or how you will make it simple.
 Anything that can convince us you are taking a thoughtful and expert approach to this design.
-* Give an estimated timeline on completing the task.
 * Post your application text to the Bounty Thread

 ## Selection Process